joatmon08/manning-book/README.md

 ```

 You can always identify the resources created by this book by examining
 the labels (or tags for AWS).
-The resources created by this book should
+Most of the resources created by this
-have a label named `purpose` set to `manning-infrastructure-as-code`.
+book should have a label named `purpose` set to `manning-infrastructure-as-code`,
+when applicable.

 ## Tests